 We Represent Injured maritime employees.
 The crew who work aboard Ships Oil Rigs Dredges Towboats and Barges.
-Every Seafarer or inland river maritime worker who resides in Florida especially near the Treasure Coast (Fort Pierce and Port St Lucie) is our potential client.
+Every Seaman captain mate or engineer or inland river maritime worker who reside in Florida especially near the Treasure Coast (Fort Pierce and Port St Lucie) is our potential client.
 We know maritime law and we know of the danger where you work because you work aboard steel decked ships, towboats, dredges, and rigs, on the ocean, Gulf of Mexico, and on the inland rivers and intracoastal waterways of America.
 We also represent the employee crew of pleasure yachts and excursion vessels.

 A vessel owner is required by law to provide maintenance and cure for seamen aboard their vessel who are injured or fall ill.
 Lewis v.
 Lewis & Clark Marine Inc., 531 U.S. 438, 441 (2001).
 This requirement is fulfilled by providing food, lodging, and medical services until the seaman reaches maximum recovery, as determined by a physician, from the injury or ailment incurred while the seaman was in service of the vessel.
 Lewis, 531 U.S. at 441; see also Vella v.
 Ford Motor Co., 421 U.S. 1, 4 (1975).